jbomotti/Hangman-tutorial/Lecture-07-interactive-display-objects/Step-0702-creating-tile-objects/README.md

 testButton.onclick = function() {
 	// include a simple test function
 	// testClick('My new Message goes Here!');

-	// Let's look at our new object BEFORE console.log(testTile.gameTile);

 	// Let's change that element's state on the page testTile.gameTile.style.visibility = "hidden";

-	// Let's look at our new object AFTER console.log(testTile.gameTile);
+	// Let's look at our new object console.log(testTile.gameTile);

 };